Do You Know What It Means?

 Impact Resistant is a term that is used quite a bit in the roofing industry.
-We know that it is a good thing in storm ravaged places like the Midwest.
-Your insurance company also likely give out discounts for homeowners with impact resistant roofs!
+We know that it is a good thing in storm-ravaged places like the Midwest.
+Your insurance company is also likely to give out discounts for homeowners with impact-resistant roofs!
 But what does it actually mean?

 The Definition of Impact Resistant